xwil560/OR-Project/README.md

 - `combinations_weekend.json` :
 	A file containing all the route combinations for the weekend delivery scheme.

+### differentDemands
-- `weekday_routes.pkl` :
+- `weekday_routes[LOW/_MEDIUM/HIGH].pkl` :
-	Stores the dataframe containing information on all weekday route combinations and their respective costs to be used for the linear program formulation.
+	Stores the dataframe containing information on all weekday route combinations for a specific demand category and their respective costs to be used for the linear program formulation.

-- `weekend_routes.pkl` :
+- `weekend_routes[LOW/HIGH].pkl` :
-	Stores the dataframe containing information on all weekend route combinations and their respective costs to be used for the linear program formulation.
+	Stores the dataframe containing information on all weekend route combinations for a specific demand category and their respective costs to be used for the linear program formulation.

+### cost_simulations
+- `Weekday[Low/_Medium/High].pkl` :
+	Stores the array of costs that are returned as a result of running a simulation for a set of optimal weekday routes for a specific demand category.
+- `Weekend[Low/High].pkl` :
+	Stores the array of costs that are returned as a result of running a simulation for a set of optimal weekend routes for a specific demand category.
+- `NW_removed_wkdy.pkl` :
+	Stores the array of costs that are returned as a result of running a simulation for a set of optimal weekday routes for a specific demand category with Countdown NorthWest removed as a store to visit.
+- `NW_removed_wknd.pkl` :
+	Stores the array of costs that are returned as a result of running a simulation for a set of optimal weekend routes for a specific demand category with Countdown NorthWest removed as a store to visit.

+## Plots & Diagrams
+### maps
+- `weekday_routes[LOW/_MEDIUM/HIGH].html` :
+	Map with weekday route scheme drawn on for a specific demand category.
+- `weekend_routes[LOW/HIGH].html` :
+	Map with weekend route scheme drawn on for a specific demand category.

+### histograms
+- `Weekday[Low/_Medium/High].png` :
+	Histogram plot of costs generated from running simulations of weekday delivery scheme for a specific demand category.
+- `Weekend[Low/High].png` :
+	Histogram plot of costs generated from running simulations of weekend delivery scheme for a specific demand category.
+- `NW_removed_wkdy.png` :
+	Histogram plot of costs generated from running simulations of weekday delivery scheme for a specific demand category with Countdown NorthWest removed as a store to visit.
+- `NW_removed_wknd.png` :
+	Histogram plot of costs generated from running simulations of weekend delivery scheme for a specific demand category with Countdown NorthWest removed as a store to visit.